Anik-Adnan/Location-Search-C-_Simple-Project/README.md

-## C++ Simple project for finding institutional location or Hospitals Location
+## C++ Simple project for finding institutional as well as Hospitals location
 ---
 __Main Console__